Autoworld (museum)

 Autoworld is an automobile museum in Brussels, Belgium.
 The museum displays a large and varied collection of over 300 vehicles, including cars and motorcycles from various eras, retracing the history of the industry from its birth in the 19th century to the modern age.
 It is notable for its collections of early and Belgian-produced vehicles, including Minervas and several limousines belonging to the Belgian royal family.
 In addition to its permanent collection, Autoworld regularly organises temporary exhibitions that highlight different aspects of automotive history.

 The museum is housed in the South Hall of the historic complex in the Parc du Cinquantenaire/Jubelpark, next to the Art & History Museum and the Royal Museum of the Armed Forces and Military History.
-This site is served by Brussels-Schuman railway station, as well as by the metro stations Schuman and Merode on lines 1 and 5.

 History

 Origins

 The museum was founded in 1986 through the initiative of the entrepreneur Charly De Pauw, with the support of the renowned car collector Ghislain Mahy.
 Mahy's passion for vintage cars began in 1944 when he purchased his first classic car, a Ford T. This vehicle marked the beginning of an extensive collection that would later grow into the Mahymobiles collection, featuring over a thousand vehicles.
 The Mahy collection formed the foundation of the Autoworld exhibition, as Mahy contributed a significant number of classic cars.
 The first vehicles displayed at Autoworld came directly from this collection.
 Among these early models were a 1904 Minerva Type A and a 1921 Rolls-Royce Silver Ghost.